Going to the dentist as a kid is an anxiety-inducing experience, and many find it hard to feel comfortable.

 Dental Problems in Children with Autism

-People with autism have a higher chance of developing dental and oral health problems due to sensory sensitivities that make it difficult for them to maintain a good oral hygiene routine.
+People with autism have a higher chance of developing dental and oral health problems due to sensory sensitivities that make it challenging to maintain a good oral hygiene routine.

-In today’s post, we go over a few of the most common dental problems in children with autism and what can be done to prevent these problems.
+In today’s post, we review a few of the most common dental problems in children with autism and what can be done to prevent these problems.

 The risk of dental injury is higher in autistic children than in kids without autism, and the most common type of injury is the fracturing or cracking of teeth.